Great Siege of Gibraltar: Destruction of the floating batteries

-During this operation, Roger Curtis, the British naval commander, seeing the attacking force in great danger, warned Elliot about the huge potential death toll and that something must be done.
-Elliot agreed and had the fleet of twelve gunboats under Curtis set out with 250 men.
+During this operation, Roger Curtis, the British naval commander, seeing the attacking force in great danger, warned Eliott about the huge potential death toll and that something must be done.
+Eliott agreed and had the fleet of twelve gunboats under Curtis set out with 250 men.
 They headed towards the Spanish gunboats, firing as they advanced, after which the Spanish precipitated a quick retreat.

 Curtis's gunboats reached the batteries and one by one took them; but this soon turned into a rescue effort when they realised from prisoners that many men were still on board with the scuttling now taking place.
 British marines and sailors then stormed the Pastora, taking the men on board as prisoners and eventually pulled them off the doomed ship, having also seized the Spanish Royal Standard which had been flying from the stern.
 As this was going on, the flames that had engulfed Talla Piedra soon reached the magazine.
 The ensuing explosion was tremendous, with a sound that reverberated around the bay and a huge mushroom cloud of smoke and debris that rose up in the air.
 Many were killed on board, but the British had few casualties.
 The Spanish, now in panic, all reached for the British boats by jumping in the water.

 Soon the Pastora, engulfed in a mass of flames, followed the fate of the Talla Piedra.
 The latter burnt to the water's edge and sank about 1:00 am on 14 September after having lain upwards of fourteen hours under the fire of Gibraltar.
 The fire reached the powder magazine and another huge explosion ensued.
 This time many in the water were killed outright; a British boat was sunk and the coxswain of Curtis's boat was killed when hit by debris.
 Nassau, Littlepage and the surviving crew managed to make their way back to shore and eventually to the Spanish fleet.